 To demonstrate techniques for using Anomaly Detection and Automated Root Cause Analysis effectively, this example follows an anomaly from the moment it surfaces until its root cause is confirmed.
 The troubleshooting process can begin with any of the multiple ways to view anomalies.
-Let's assume that you begin with the Alert & Respond > Anomaly Detection screen.
+This example assumes that you start with the Alert & Respond > Anomaly Detection page.

 Anomaly Detection and Automated Root Cause Analysis are available to SaaS customers only.

-Initially, everything you see describes what is happening at the anomaly's Start Time.
-To see how things change later in the anomaly's lifecycle, click events further along the timeline.
+Initially, the page describes everything that is occurring during the anomaly's Start Time.
+To review how things change later in the anomaly's lifecycle, click events further along its timeline.

-The anomaly description tells you what the anomaly is about by naming the Business Transaction that has the anomaly, the severity level of the selected state transition event, and the top deviating Business Transaction metrics.
+The anomaly description describes the anomaly in relation to its named Business Transaction, the severity level of the selected state transition event, and the top deviating Business Transaction metrics.

 - Severity Level: Critical